bwilsoncc/basemap/README.md

 |--------|----------|---------------------|-----------------|
 | ![Vector labels](assets/vector_reference.PNG) | ![Vectors unlabeled](assets/vector_unlabeled.PNG) | ![Vectors](assets/vector.PNG) | ![Webmap](assets/webmaps.png) |

-Here is some advice on [how to author not-awful vector maps](https://pro.arcgis.com/en/pro-app/latest/help/mapping/map-authoring/author-a-map-for-vector-tile-creation.htm).
+Here is a doc on on [how to author vector maps](https://pro.arcgis.com/en/pro-app/latest/help/mapping/map-authoring/author-a-map-for-vector-tile-creation.htm).

 The vector datasets also help a lot with Field Maps.
 They helped with Collector too.
 (R.I.P.)
 In Field Maps, every map has to have a "real basemap" but I don't want to incur massive downloads and to require a live connection to the Internet.